bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "It's not that I hate you, mr. Scalenduur, it's because I hate what you made."

-*I made something like what you made?*, Adrex thought but didn't say out loud, before Percival continued.
+*I made something like what you made*, Adrex thought but didn't say out loud, before Percival continued.

 "When I created this weapon, I was in a very bad place, and the only thing I wanted was hurting a specific amount of people.
 That is what they are good for."
 He held a small pause, as he let the words sink in.

-"What you have made, mr. Scalenduur, is the same thing, just by the look of it, and the tales of my daughter.
+"What you have made, mr. Scalenduur, is the same thing, just by the look of it, and the tales from my daughter.
 I don't know if you hated someone as well, but this cannot be released to the rest of the world.
-If it ever saw the hand of the any organization, be that a small group of people, a faction, or even an army, the world would change and not for the better."
+If it ever saw the hand of any organization, be that a small group of people, a faction, or even an army, the world would change, and not for the better."

 Adrex was starting to sweat ever so slightly.
-There might was something he should leave out of a upcoming response.
+There might be something he should leave out of a upcoming response.

 "... so when I ask about which book that can decrypt this message, it's because I care more about the rest of the society than about a single individual.
 I hope you can understand that."